plippe/blog/_posts/2018-07-01-exercism-continuous-deployment.md

 echo $GIT_LOG | grep -o '^[^/]\+/[^/]\+' | sort | uniq
 ```

 Lastly, we must submit only the relevant source files.
 Uploading all files is possible, but will pollute the solution.
-We should only submit files that are new, or different to the official files.
+We should only submit files that are new, or different from the official files.

 We must download the relevant exercises.
 Those highlighted with our git command.